Subscribe to stay updated

-As domestic markets get harder to get control of, many cosmetic brands start to take their presence overseas.
+As domestic regions get harder to get control of, many cosmetic brands start to take their presence overseas.

 Similarly, Forrester calculates that cross-border transactions will outperform domestic transactions at a compound rate of 17% between 2017 and 2022.

-Simply put, more brands are, and will continue to grow their businesses abroad.
+Simply put, more beauty and personal care brands are, and will continue to grow their businesses abroad.

 And, with relatively small, lightweight products, cosmetic brands are on the front foot with international expansion.

-In 2018, Australian skincare brand Jurlique announced plans for a $30 production facility to help assist their international expansion, mostly into Asia.
+In 2018, Australian skincare brand Jurlique announced plans for a production facility to help assist their international expansion, mostly within the Asian beauty industry.

 After years of begging from fans, Glossier flew across the pond in late 2019 and started to sell in the UK and France.